nsidc/granule-metgen/README.md

         $ metgenc process -c ./init/test.ini -e uat  -d -n 3 The above command does a dry run of three granules in the data directory specified in the .ini file pointed to.

         $ metgenc process -c ./init/test.ini -e uat
 The above command starts Cumulus ingest for all granules in my data/<name> directory specified within the .ini file pointed to.
 #
-The **validate** command lets you view the JSON cnm or ummg output files created when process has been run.
+The **validate** command lets you review the JSON cnm or ummg output files created by running `process`.
 ```
 metgenc validate --help
 Usage: metgenc validate [OPTIONS]